 HNECC PHN is committed to working with and through general practice to enable delivery of best practice outcomes and experiences for patient populations through continuous quality improvement and data driven processes.

-We can provide you with practical advice to assist in implementing quality improvement in your practice through our Primary Care Improvement Officer team.
-We have also developed a number of tools to support quality improvement activity in our region.
-These toolkits contain information about the model for improvement, how to conduct a quality improvement activity, and how to measure your results.
-Please refer to the toolkit link in the ‘Related Resources’ section to access this information (available soon).
+We can provide you with practical advice to assist in implementing quality improvement in your practice through our Primary Care Improvement team.
+We have also developed a number of resources to support quality improvement activity in our region.
+In the ‘Related Resources’ section on this page, you will find a ‘Quality Improvement Guide and Tools’ overview.
+This document provides information around how to prepare for quality improvement activities (readiness tool available in the document), how to run a quality improvement activity in your practice, and how to measure the outcomes of the activity effectively.

 The World Health Organisation’s process for building a strategy for quality of care:

 The Royal Australian College of General Practitioners

 What is Quality Improvement?

 Quality improvement is a system that can be used to regularly review and refine processes in order to improve them, which will in turn impact positively on the care of and health outcomes for your patients.